pvcnt/accio/docs/accio/basics/concepts.md

 The `Source` node is the root node (i.e., it has no input from another node).
 It accepts one input, `uri` and produces one output, `data`.
 This output is then consumed as an input by nodes `Geo-I`, `Coverage` and `Distortion`.
-It becomes clear that some inputs are fed from the output of another node (e.g, the `data` input of `Geo-I`), while some other are directly specified through a constant (e.g, the `epsilon` input of `Geo-I`).
+It becomes clear that some inputs are filled from the output of another node (e.g, the `data` input of `Geo-I`), while some other are directly specified through a constant (e.g, the `epsilon` input of `Geo-I`).

+When [specifying workflows](../usage/workflows.html), you essentially define a list of nodes.
+Each node is an instance of a specific operator, has a name and some inputs.
+The name of a node is by default the name of the operator it is an instance of.
+However, you can freely give a node another name.
+It is even required if you want to have multiple instances of the same operator inside a workflow, as node names are unique.
+Each node also specifies its inputs, e.g., directly with a constant value or by connecting it to the output port of another node.

+Workflows can have parameters, which are values specified only at run time by the user.
+Parameters can be thought as workflow-level inputs.
+They allow the user to vary the value of one or several ports that take their value from a given parameter.
+It means a given parameter can be used by multiple ports, though they obviously need to be of the same data type.

+Workflows produce artifacts, which are workflow-level outputs.
+Artifacts are all the outputs produced by every node in the workflow.
+Artifacts are named after the node name and the output port name, separated by a slash (`/`).

 While operators need to be implemented by developers, workflows can be defined very simply thanks to the [workflow definition language](../usage/workflows.html).